aweber1/sitecore-content-recommendations/README.md

 # Sitecore Content Recommendation Engine

 This is a very basic, very raw sample of how you **might** build a recommendation engine using the Sitecore Path Analyzer API.
-This is meant to spark interest and provide inspiration.
+This project is meant to spark interest and provide inspiration.
 Path Analyzer is not just for visualization!

 ## Dependencies
 - Sitecore 8.1 (or later).